lit-mod-viz/narrative-time-space/annotator-guidelines.md

 human volunteers to read a text and to mark **scene boundaries that are indicated by changes in narrative time and space.**

+## Markers
+- To mark a change in time, use the symbol @.
+- To mark a change in space, use the symbol $.
+- To mark a simultaneous change in time and space, use either @$ or $@.

+Markers should only be placed between two sentences.
+Insert a marker between sentences A and B if sentence B begins in a new temporal or spatial location from sentence A. In some cases, the sentence boundary conceals an implicit "jump" from one location to the next.
+In other cases, sentence A may function as a fluid transition out of the previous location, and B may be a transition into the new one.

+We would like you to trust your gut when identifying significant changes in time and space.
+However, when you encounter a highly ambiguous situation or one that is not covered in this document, note your uncertainty by appending a question mark to the usual symbol (@?, @?, @$?, $@?).

 ## What do we mean by *narrative* time and space?

 Narrative time differs from that of the reader.
 A few minutes in the